Nacho114/swissdef-template/static/markdown/training/basic_en.md

 - The venue should accommodate participants and trainer(s), including seating for each participant and space for practical exercises.
 - The premises must be available at least one hour before the start of the course for the instructor to set up.

-### Duration
+### Price, Duration and Participants

-The course comprises 3-4 hours of teaching time without breaks.

-### Price

-CHF 890.- plus VAT for a maximum of 8 participants
+The BLS-AED-SRC Complet (Generic Provider) Course is designed for a group of up to 8 participants, with a minimum duration of 3 to 4 learning hours without brakes.
+The total course price is CHF 890.- excluding VAT, covering the entire group of 8 participants, not charged per individual.

 ### Certificate

 Participants receive a BLS-AED-SRC course certificate.
 The certificate contains the following information:

-- Title: "Complete BLS-AED-SRC."
+- Title: "BLS-AED-SRC Complet (Generic Provider)"
-- SRC Logo of the Complet Cours BLS-AED-SRC Complet (Generic Provider)
+- SRC Logo of the Complet Training BLS-AED-SRC Complet (Generic Provider)
 - SRC Q-label.
 - Participant's personal information: first name, last name, and date of birth.
 - Date of issuance by the course instructor.